akuzko/react-form-base/README.md

   - `this.get('foos.1')     // => {bar: 'bak'}`
   - `this.get('foos.1.bar') // => 'bak'`
   - `this.get() // returns whole form's attributes object`
-- `set(name, value)` - sets a `value` for an input with a specified `name`.
+- `set(name, value, meta)` - sets a `value` for an input with a specified `name`.
+  Optional `meta` argument will be passed to `props.onChange` function alongside with new `attrs` as second argument.
-- `set(object)` - sets multiple values at once.
+- `set(object, meta)` - sets multiple values at once.
 Each key in the object corresponds to input name, and values are input values.
+Optional `meta` argument will be passed to `props.onChange` function alongside with new `attrs` as second argument.
 - `merge(name, value)` - merges given `value` object with value of input with a given `name`.
 Should be used when working with nested forms.
 - `push(name, value)` - pushes a `value` to an input (which is treated as array)